AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 $$

-The vector $\eta$ contains one independent Gaussian noise value per input coordinate.
-The parameter $\sigma$ controls the spread: larger $\sigma$ creates a wider cloud around the original input.
+The vector $\eta$ contains one independent Gaussian noise value per input coordinate, and $I$ is the identity matrix.
+The parameter $\sigma$ is the noise standard deviation: larger $\sigma$ creates a wider cloud around the original input.

 The **smoothed classifier** is